Ahmadjlallad/reading-notes/reading-notes301/class-09.md

   - `module.exports = { your function };`
 - What do we have to do to make a module available?
   - require("your file path");

+## Things I want to know more about

+- redux async actions